 - Mothers' Union;

 Join us for storytelling and craft activities during the morning service.
-Please note, the sessions are different between the two churches so feel free to come along to both!

 All ages welcome; designed for 0-7 years.